“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 It’s a thought she doesn’t really have time for.
 The night has grown late already and she had no idea what the dawn will bring.
 She walks home at a brisk pace.
 First, pack a bag.
 Get her credit cards.
 Feed the dog.
 Make a few phone calls.

 GM: Home in Audubon Place is about five miles away.
-Bereft of a wallet, and likely to make a memorable impression in her bedraggled, bloody state if she attempts to bum a ride, Caroline goes it on foot.
-She makes her way past the Quarter’s raucous partying, the stately manors of the Garden District where several of her family maintain residences, and the suburban sprawl of Carrollton.
+Bereft of a phone or wallet, Caroline goes it on foot.
+She makes her way past the Quarter’s raucous partying, the stately manors of the Garden District and the suburban sprawl of Carrollton.
 She arrives at her home’s literal gates around an hour and a half later.
 She doesn’t feel tired.
 She isn’t sweaty either, nor does her heart rate feel elevated.

 Audubon Place is a fortress neighborhood and gated community with some of the most expensive residences in the city.
 It’s home to John Dyer (the owner of the Saints, richest man in the state, and the uncle of Caroline’s Aunt Vera), Edward McGregor (the president of Tulane University), Maxen Flores (her father’s successor as Senate majority leader), Ernie Marchesi (who Caroline is pretty sure is a mobster), and other business and civic leaders who don’t want to associate with “the riffraff” that is the district’s middle-class homeowners and the Tulane and Loyola student bodies… to say nothing of the elements that prey on those students after dark.

-Caroline’s uncle Matt owns a house in the neighborhood, which between that fact and being only a several-minute walk from the university campus, made it the perfect place to live.
+Caroline’s uncle Matt owns a house in the neighborhood.
+Being only a several-minute walk from the university campus, made it the perfect place to live.
 Matt wasn’t using the property for much of anything else.

-The mercenary in charge of the gate detail, an ex-Marine whose only name Caroline has ever heard is Johnson (his hard-eyed masked face appears identical to his men), initially levels his gun at the bloody-attired woman and growls at her to halt.
+The mercenary in charge of the gate detail is an ex-Marine whose only name Caroline has ever heard is Johnson.
+His hard-eyed masked face appears identical to his mens’.
+He levels his gun at the bloody-attired woman and growls at her to halt.
 For a moment, Caroline fears the mercenaries are going to shoot her.
 They’ve shot trespassers before.
 Some real, some posthumously declared so.
 Johnson relaxes after recognizing Caroline’s features, but only marginally.
 What the fuck happened to her?
 Where’s her ID?
 He doesn’t see any purse or bag on her.

 “No ID, no entrance,” he states flatly.